anandamuri/clickspeed/README.md

 - Railway
   - deployed the backend and managed the MySQL database
 - Git / GitHub
-  - tracked changes and enabled CI/CD with Vercel and Railway
+  - version control and enabled CI/CD with Vercel and Railway
 - Swagger UI
   - tested and documented API endpoints